JOUR 73361

 Explore SvelteKit and the page-building frameworks newsrooms use to publish to the World Wide Web.

-Use Node.JS and Svelte to craft pages with modular components and interactive elements.
+Use Node.JS and Svelte to craft pages with modular components.

 Import datasets and use templating techniques to create tables, charts and other visualizations.